jledesma44/dotfiles-linux/README.md

-# dotfiles-MacOS
+# dotfiles-Linux
 dotfiles.jledesma44

-These are the dotfiles for my machines running MacOS.
+These are the dotfiles for my machines running Linux.

 ##TODO
 - Terminal Preferences
 - Change shell to zsh
-- Dock Preferences
-- Mission Control Preferences
-- Finder show path bar
-- Trackpad (Three finger drag and tap to click)
 - .zshrc
-- Git (config and ssh)
-- Homebrew Install